 2011 — Bucknell welcomes to campus civil rights activist and historian Bernice Johnson Reagon and Haitian-American author Edwidge Danticat as speakers in the Bucknell Forum Series "Creativity: Beyond the Box."
 Both speakers are MacArthur Fellows.

 Janet Bauer Hartman, parent of a 2000 Bucknell graduate, establishes the Bauer Scholarship, which provides four years of no-loan, full-need scholarship for several students from the Baltimore area in each incoming class.
 A gift of $1 million made through the Charles T. Bauer Foundation established the program and covers a portion of each student's tuition and feeds.
 The University pays the balance but is working to raise enough additional funding to fully endow the program.
 In creating the scholarship program, the Hartmans saw an opportunity to help talented local teenagers while advancing Bucknell's goal of increasing campus diversity.

 The Teagle Foundation awards a $300,000 grant to Bucknell University, Dickinson College, and Lafayette College for a cooperative project aimed at enhancing diversity and diversity education.
 The funds will be used to improve students' academic and co-curricular experiences on campus.

-United States Poet Laureate Natasha Trethewey chose Professor Shara McCallum for this year's Witter Bynner Fellowship, a government‐sponsored award for the promotion of poetry, along with Sharon Dolin.
-Professor McCallum read her poetry at the James Madison Building in Washington D.C. on April 2nd, 2013.
+United States Poet Laureate Natasha Trethewey chooses Professor Shara McCallum as the 2013 Witter Bynner Fellowship, a government‐sponsored award for the promotion of poetry, along with Sharon Dolin.
+Professor McCallum reads her poetry at the James Madison Building in Washington D.C. on April 2nd, 2013.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.